nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 2. Student name must be in full and match exactly
 3. Must have a valid date and time
 4. Test Case 1: `schedule n/Ethan Tan date/2023-12-30 from/16:30 to/17:30 d/monthly check-up`
-    1. Expectation: Confirmation message for appointment is shown, appointment added to the column according to date and time.
+   - Expectation: Confirmation message for appointment is shown, appointment added to the column according to date and time.
 5. Test Case 2: `schedule n/Ethan date/2023-12-28 from/16:30 to/17:30 d/monthly check-up`
-    1. Expectation: `No such student exists for this appointment` Message
+   - Expectation: `No such student exists for this appointment` Message
 6. Test Case 3: `schedule n/Ethan Tan date/2023-12-30 from/16:30 to/17:30 d/monthly check-up` again
-    1. Expectation: `This appointment already exists` Message
+   - Expectation: `This appointment already exists` Message
 7. Test Case 4: `schedule n/David Li date/2023-12-30 from/16:30 to/17:30 d/monthly check-up`
-    1. Expectation: `This appointment overlaps with an existing appointment` Message
+   - Expectation: `This appointment overlaps with an existing appointment` Message
 8. Test Case 5: `schedule n/David Li date/2025-12-30 from/16:30 to/17:30 d/monthly check-up`
-    1. Expectation: `Appointment can only be scheduled within a year` Message
+   - Expectation: `Appointment can only be scheduled within a year` Message
 9. Other invalid test cases includes other forms of invalid date, students that do not exist or clashes.
 All should show respective error messages.

+<div style="page-break-after: always;"></div>

 #### 7.3.2 Cancelling an Appointment
 Cancels an existing appointment.